thoughtspot/thoughtspot.github.io/_appliance/hardware/connect-appliance-dell.md

 * Connect to switches **only** the appliances (4 nodes each) that you plan to use in your cluster.
 * You must power off, or disconnect from the switch, any other nodes or appliances.<br>
     This prevents accidental configuration of incorrect nodes.
-* You must connect all nodes, even if using only one node, to a 10GbE switch.<br>
+* Connect all the nodes that you plan to use in your cluster to a 10G switch.<br>

   {% include note.html content="You need at least three nodes for high availability (HA).
 Each appliance can have up to four nodes." %}